openstack/openstack-ansible/doc/source/install-guide/overview-hostlayout.rst

 requirements" <overview-requirements.html>`__ and `the section called "Configuring LVM" <targethosts-configlvm.html>`__ for more information.

-The hosts are called *target hosts* because Ansible deploys the OSAD environment within these hosts.
-The OSAD environment also recommends a *deployment host* from which Ansible orchestrates the deployment process.
+The hosts are called *target hosts* because Ansible deploys the OSA environment within these hosts.
+The OSA environment also recommends a *deployment host* from which Ansible orchestrates the deployment process.
 One of the target hosts can function as the deployment host.